Geek4IT/Geek4IT.github.io/_posts/2015-1-1-Hooked-How-to-Build-Habit-Forming-Products.md

 - To increase the desired behavior, ensure a clear trigger is present; next, increase ability by making the action easier to do; finally, align with the right motivator.

 ### Variable Reward

+- The third step in the Hook Model is the variable reward phase, in which you reward your users by solving a problem, reinforcing their motivation for the action taken in the previous phase.

+- The study revealed that what draws us to act is not the sensation we receive from the reward itself, but the need to alleviate the craving for that reward.

+- To hold our attention, products must have an ongoing degree of novelty.

+- Overflow works because, like all of us, software engineers find satisfaction in contributing to a community they care about.

+- The need to acquire physical objects, such as food and other supplies that aid our survival, is part of our brain’s operating system.

+- To relieve their curiosity, all users have to do is scroll to reveal the full picture.
+As more images load on the page, the endless search for variable rewards of the hunt continues.

+- Only by understanding what truly matters to users can a company correctly match the right variable reward to their intended behavior.

+- Platforms like YouTube, Facebook, Pinterest, and Twitter all leverage user-generated content to provide visitors with a never-ending stream of newness.

+- Most habit-forming products and services utilize one or more of the three variable rewards types: the tribe, the hunt, and the self.

+- Variable reward is the third phase of the Hook Model, and there are three types of variable rewards: the tribe, the hunt, and the self.
+Rewards of the tribe is the search for social rewards fueled by connectedness with other people.
+Rewards of the hunt is the search for material resources and information.
+Rewards of the self is the search for intrinsic rewards of mastery, competence, and completion.